2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 After completing their Associate Degree, allied health graduates from Southside College of Health Sciences carry an average student debt load of $20,790.

-Piedmont Virginia Community College ranked #8 on this year’s Most Popular Allied Health Professions Associate Degree Schools in Virginia list.
-PVCC is a small public school located in the small suburb of Charlottesville.
+Piedmont Virginia Community College came in at #8 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Virginia ranking.
+PVCC is a small public school located in the suburb of Charlottesville.

 Of the 24 students majoring in allied health at PVCC, 33% are male and 67% are female.